A Holistic Survey of Wireless Multipath Video Streaming: Introduction

 {Several surveys in the literature have covered different aspects of multipath data communications in general, such as~\cite{qadir2015exploiting,singh2015survey,li2016multipath,domzal2015survey,addepalli2013heterogeneous,habak2015bandwidth}.
-However, to the best of our knowledge, this is the first survey focusing especially on the multipath transmission of wireless video.
-The contributions of this survey include new insights, protocol technique discussions, and a taxonomy of existing solutions, altogether serving as a valuable source of information to researchers and developers in this field.
-More specifically, we focus on the data plane problem of how to schedule data on multiple paths and intentionally leave out works on multipath routing, i.e. the control plane aspects of how to compute routes such as multipath proposals~\cite{barakabitze2018qualitysdn, herguner2017towards} based Software-Defined Networking (SDN)~\cite{kreutz2015software}.
-Readers interested in those aspects are referred to recent surveys~\cite{qadir2015exploiting,singh2015survey} covering control plane approaches.
-We also leave out of scope wireless sensor networks and refer to surveys on multipath video streaming in this type of networks~\cite{hasan2017survey,sha2013multipath}.
-Peer-to-peer (P2P)~\nomenclature{P2P}{peer to peer} video streaming applications, which have been surveyed in-depth~\cite{Zhang:2012:SPL:2365364.2365643,liu2008survey}, are also not in the scope of this survey.
+However, this survey focuses {mainly} on the multipath transmission of wireless video. {More specifically, we focus on the data plane problem of how to schedule data on multiple paths.
+Out of the scope of our survey remain~(\textit{i}) control plane aspects of how to compute routes such as multipath proposals~\cite{barakabitze2018qualitysdn, herguner2017towards} based on Software-Defined Networking~(SDN)~\cite{kreutz2015software},~(\textit{ii}) Wireless Sensor Networks~(WSN) which we refer the reader to surveys~\cite{hasan2017survey,sha2013multipath} on multipath video streaming in this type of networks,~(\textit{iii}) Peer-to-peer~(P2P)\nomenclature{P2P}{peer-to-peer} video streaming applications surveyed in-depth in~\cite{Zhang:2012:SPL:2365364.2365643,liu2008survey}, and~(\textit{iv}) Internet of Things~(IoT)\nomenclature{IoT}{Internet of Thing}, a focused application scenario where also multipath connectivity has been surveyed~\cite{hodroj2021survey}.}